 This is because it is much brighter than it looks to the human eye and, unless you know how to compensate your exposure for that, may give you an underexposed picture.
 Even when you do compensate, there is a great danger of your subject’s hair just disappearing into the washed out sky.
 This hardly ever looks flattering.

-If you are near a building, consider having your subject stand close enough to it so that there is just a plain wall in the background.
+If you’re near a building, consider having your subject stand close enough to it so that there is just a plain wall in the background.
 If there is nothing obvious in the vicinity, try standing a bit further away and zooming in.
 In most cases this will throw the background out of focus, making it less distracting and making your subject stand out much more clearly.

 Be careful if you have a zoom larger than about 4X because it may be difficult to avoid camera shake if you zoom right in with one of these.
 Ideally, you would use a tripod in these situations but that’s getting a bit beyond the realms of simple photography.

-Tip 4.
-Watch the sun
+4. Watch the sun

 It’s great when the sun comes out.
-All the colours are brighter and people find it much easier to smile.
+All the colors are brighter and people find it much easier to smile.
 However, bright sunlight produces hard dark shadows which can have a very unflattering effect on someone’s face if they are at the wrong angle.
 It is much easier to take pictures of people on a cloudy day because, no matter which direction they face, the lighting won’t change too much.

-Of course, we can’t control the weather so probably the best thing to do on a sunny day is to find a shady spot to take your photograph.
-In order for this to work best, the background, the subject and the camera should all be shaded from direct sunlight.
+Of course, we can’t control the weather, so probably the best thing to do on a sunny day is to find a shady spot to take your photograph.
+In order for this to work best, the background, the subject, and the camera should all be shaded from direct sunlight.

 Another option is to have the sun behind them so their entire face is in shadow.
 Again, don’t have the sun directly behind them or you could end up with some flare in your picture.
-You may have to adjust the exposure for this type of shot but it’s the best set up if you can also use “fill in” flash on your camera.
+You may have to adjust the exposure for this type of shot but it’s the best set up if you can also use fill in flash on your camera.

-Tip 5.
-Get on the eyeline
+5. Get on the eyeline

 Having sorted out the background and the lighting, the next thing to consider is your subject and the position of your camera relative to them.
 Eyeline can mean different things depending on the context but here I’m just referring to your subjects eye level.
 This is ideally where your camera should be, at the same height as their eyes or very slightly below.

 When dealing with a subject who is much taller than you then you should think of asking them to sit down so you can get on their eye level.
-If that’s not possible, try standing further away and zooming in.
+If that’s not possible, try standing farther away and zooming in.
 This will reduce the angle at which you are pointing up and minimize the effect.

-In most cases the problem arises when you are photographing someone sitting down or a child or even a pet.
+In most cases the problem arises when you’re photographing someone sitting down or a child or even a pet.
 It is almost always going to be a better picture if it is taken from the eye level of your subject.
 You don’t need to take my word for it, try it for yourself the next time you are in this situation.

-Extra tip.
-Don’t be square
+Extra Tip: Don’t be square